Shemaroo Entertainment

 Shemaroo Entertainment Ltd. is an Indian content creator, aggregator and distributor, specifically in the media and entertainment industry.
-It was founded by Buddhichand Maroo in 1962 as a book circulating library under the name Shemaroo.
+It was founded by Buddhichand Maroo in 1962 as a book-circulating library under the name Shemaroo.
 It set up India's first video rental business in 1979.
 The company went national after it began content distribution in 1987, became aggregators and bought rights to movies for home video.

-Currently, the brand has a collection of over 3700 movie titles in multiple Indian languages, and offers services to customers in over 30 countries including the US, the UK, Singapore, UAE and Australia.
+Currently, the brand has a collection of over 3700 movie titles in multiple Indian languages and offers services to customers in over 30 countries including the US, the UK, Singapore, UAE and Australia.

-The company's partners for content distribution include Amazon Prime Video, Netflix, YouTube, iTunes, Reliance Jio, Vodafone, Tata Sky, Dd free dish and DishTV (through one of its active service channels 'Evergreen Classics Active').
-Shemaroo has offices in Mumbai, New Delhi and New Jersey.

 History

 Early years

-Shemaroo Entertainment Ltd. was founded on 29 October 1962 as a book circulating library by the Maroo brothers (Buddhichand, Atul and Raman) in collaboration with Gangajibhai Shethias.
-The name of the company is an acronym of the founders’ surnames.
-The library was located at Warden Road of South Mumbai.
+Shemaroo Entertainment is an acronym for the founders’ surnames.
+The library was located at Warden Road in South Mumbai.
 Three branches were opened soon after.

-In 1979, they expanded to include video home system (VHS) tapes in their collection by partnering with affluent business families who had their personal collections of movies.

 In 1987, the company forayed into content distribution via the VHS format, which was labeled Shemaroo Video Private Ltd. They also bought rights to several movies for home video and were one of the first brands involved in the distribution of video rights in India.

 Shemaroo started buying cable and pay television rights in the 1990s.
 In 1995, the company bought an equity stake in Sony's Indian TV channel while negotiating a deal to buy films of Sony's Columbia Tristar.